UjjwalSharma00/Image-generator/README.md

 # Image Genarator using Open AI API

-## completely modular approch for quick devlopment and testing.
+## Completely modular approch for quick devlopment and testing.